 You really need to go deep with your psychographics if you’re going to get the targeting right in your marketing.

-Remember, the more narrow your get with both your demographics and psychographics than the more defined your targeting will become, and the more likely it is your ad campaigns will convert.
+Remember, the more narrow your get with both your demographics and psychographics then the more defined your targeting will become, and the more likely it is your lead generation efforts will pay off.

 #2: Poor offers

 The second biggest killer is your offers.

 I just spoke to you about psychographics in the previous section and getting your targeting right, and now you’re about the see why doing all of that is so crucial.

 If you have offers that are not ALIGNED with the fears, frustrations, interests, needs, desires, and hopes of your target audience then your ads will flop.

 Now if you already know the psychographics of your target audience then it makes creating an offer that they’ll WANT 10x easier.

 Most people go about creating offers the wrong way.

 They’ll create an offer and then start promoting it to their market.
 However, they haven’t actually thought about whether or not that offer is something that is even wanted or needed by their target audience.